Talk of turning historic Long Bien Bridge into museum underway

 It is a name that speaks of nostalgia in the heart and mind of many Vietnamese.
 The Long Bien bridge was constructed by the French in 1898 during their occupation of the country.

-It is a name that speaks of nostalgia in the heart and mind of many Vietnamese.
+It is a name that resonates with nostalgia in the hearts and minds of many Vietnamese.

-The Long Bien bridge was constructed by the French in 1898 during their occupation of the country.
-It once served as the main transportation route between Hanoi and the northern provinces.
-During the Vietnam war, the bridge was a vital piece of infrastructure, and thus considered top priority and bombed repeatedly by American pilots.
-The mark of war remained visible today in the many spans of the bridge.
-Such amazing sight made it one of the must-see spots for tourists visiting Hanoi (see more Hanoi Travel Guide).
+The Long Bien Bridge, constructed by the French in 1898 during their colonial rule, once served as a primary transportation route between Hanoi and the northern provinces.
+During the Vietnam War, the bridge was a crucial piece of infrastructure, making it a target for American bombers.
+The scars of war are still visible today in the many spans of the bridge, which has become a must-see attraction for tourists visiting Hanoi (see more in our Hanoi Travel Guide).

-Nga Nguyen will not stand aside to see such invaluable relic going to be torn down.
-In a recent meeting in Hanoi on July 15th, the head architect of Paris urban planning proposes a radical move to turn the bridge into a modern museum, with the small alluvial patch it crosses into a complex that features a botanical garden, entertainment sites and natural parks.
+Architect Nga Nguyen is determined not to let such an invaluable cultural landmark be demolished.
+At a meeting in Hanoi on July 15, 2025, the head architect of Paris urban planning proposed an innovative plan to transform the bridge into a modern museum.
+The surrounding alluvial area would be developed into a complex that features a botanical garden, entertainment venues, and natural parks.

-For wary locals, the destruction of the Mac dynasty wall and the Quan Chuong gate in recent projects sure raise eyebrows about the new endeavor.
+For cautious locals, the recent demolition of the Mac dynasty wall and the Quan Chuong Gate has intensified skepticism about the future of this new initiative.

 Comments (0)